-Courses from the Arts & Sciences Department are integrated into students' academic plans based on their technical program of study and are taught by instructors with academic expertise in their subject areas.
-Arts & Sciences classes help put students on the fast track to success in their careers and lives by providing a well-rounded education that helps them develop broad thinking skills; an appreciation for life-long learning; professional oral and written communication skills; and a better understanding of the world around them.
+Arts & Sciences classes are taught by instructors with academic expertise in their subject areas.
+They help students by providing a well-rounded education that helps them develop broad thinking skills; an appreciation for life-long learning; professional oral and written communication skills; and a better understanding of the world around them.